The MADD Workflow

 • One Intention Document = one coherent unit of work

-• Each requirement must have at least one validation criterion
+• Every requirement must map to at least one validation criterion

 The Executable Contract